Before getting a consolidation loan

 How to choose a consolidation loan

-Always shop around for the best terms - it will save you money.
+Always shop around for the best terms as it will save you money.
 Make sure you understand all the terms and conditions of the loan and that you can afford to keep up the payments on your consolidation loan.

 - how long you'll be making repayments and how much you'll pay back in total